KananAvs/Candle/README.md

 <a id="how-it-works"></a>
 ## 🚀 How It Works

+1. **Home Page Experience:**
+   - View featured candles in the carousel
+   - Click on any product to see its details

-1. **Browse the Store:** Navigate to the store page to explore the candle selection.
+2. **Browse the Store:**
+   - Navigate to the store page to explore the full candle collection
-2. **Add to Cart:** Click “Add to Cart” on products you like.
+   - Search by product name or description
+   - Sort products by price or date
+   - Use the pagination to navigate through results

+3. **Product Details:**
+   - Click on any product to see its detailed information
+   - View high-quality product images
+   - Read detailed descriptions
+   - Add directly to cart from the product page

-3. **Manage Your Cart:** Adjust quantities or remove items on the cart page.
+4. **Manage Your Cart:**
+   - Easily adjust quantities using + and - buttons
+   - Remove unwanted items
+   - See real-time price calculations
+   - View a personalized greeting that adapts to time of day

+5. **Personalization Features:**
+   - Add your name for a personalized shopping experience
+   - Receive custom greetings based on time of day and season

-4. **Order via WhatsApp:** Hit “Order” to open WhatsApp with your order summary pre-filled.
+6. **Order via WhatsApp:**
-5. **Seamless Experience:** Enjoy a fast, single-page application where cart data is saved locally without registration.
+   - Click "Checkout" to generate a formatted WhatsApp message
+   - Message includes all cart items, quantities, prices, and total
+   - Submit your order directly to the shop owner's WhatsApp

+7. **Data Persistence:**
+   - Cart contents are saved between sessions using localStorage
+   - User preferences like sorting options and name are remembered

 ###### [⬆️ Back to Table of Contents](#toc)
 ---